 Split infinitives

-Contrary to what some grammarians may say, there is no rule against using split infinitives in English.
-One should use them with care, but splitting an infinitive is sometimes the best way to clearly express a thought.
+Contrary to what some grammarians say, there is no rule against using split infinitives in English.
+One might use them with care, but splitting an infinitive is sometimes the best way to clearly express a thought.

-An infinitive is the uninflected form of a verb preceded by to—for example, to walk, to inflect, to split.
+An infinitive is the uninflected form of a verb along with to—for example, to walk, to inflect, to split.
 A split infinitive is created by placing an adverb or adverbial phrase between the to and the verb—for example, to boldly go, to casually walk, to gently push.
 Although split infinitives have been widely condemned in grade-school classrooms, they’re common in writing of all kinds.

-Knowing when to split an infinitive requires practice and a good ear for the English language.
-When in doubt, avoid splits, but don’t ruin a perfectly clear and natural-sounding sentence just to adhere to an arbitrary anti-splitting rule.
+When you’re in doubt, avoiding the split can’t hurt, but don’t ruin a perfectly clear and natural-sounding sentence just to adhere to an arbitrary antisplitting rule.

 When to avoid split infinitives